Noel Gallagher: Oasis

-In 1991, Gallagher returned from an American tour with the Inspiral Carpets to find that his brother Liam had become a singer with a local band called the Rain.
+In 1991, Gallagher returned from an American tour with Inspiral Carpets to find that his brother Liam had become a singer with a local band called the Rain.
 He attended one of their concerts at Manchester's Boardwalk but was unimpressed by the group's act.
 After rejecting an offer from Liam to be the band's manager, Gallagher agreed to join the band, on the condition that he would take creative control of the group and become its sole songwriter.
 According to another source, Noel told Liam and the rest of the group after having heard them play for the first time: "Let me write your songs and I'll take you to superstardom, or else you'll rot here in Manchester".
 His control over the band in its early years earned him the nickname "The Chief".

 In May 1993, the band heard that a record executive from Creation Records would be scouting for talent at King Tut's in Glasgow.
 Together, they found the money to hire a van and make the six-hour journey.
 When they arrived, they were refused entry to the club because no one notified the venue that Oasis had been added to the bill.
 The band eventually secured the opening slot and played a four-song set that impressed Creation founder Alan McGee.

 McGee then took the Live Demonstration tape to Sony America and invited Oasis to meet with him a week later in London, at which point they were signed to a six-album contract.
 Gallagher has since claimed that he only had six songs written at the time, and has put his success in the interview down to "bullshitting".
-However, McGee believes that when they met, Gallagher had fifty or so songs written, and merely lied about how prolific he had been following the contract.
-Richard Ashcroft was so impressed with Oasis during the time, that he invited them to tour with his band the Verve as an opening act.
+McGee believes that when they met, Gallagher had fifty or so songs written, and merely lied about how prolific he had been following the contract.
+Richard Ashcroft was so impressed with Oasis during the time that he invited them to tour with his band the Verve as an opening act.